-If Microsoft Update or Windows Update keeps offering or installing the same update over and over in Windows 11/10/8/7, then this post suggests a few things you could try to fix the issue.
+If Windows Update keeps offering or installing the same update over and over in Windows 11/10/8/7, then this post suggests a few things you could try to fix the issue.

 This usually happens if some update has not been installed properly, and your Windows operating system is unable to detect the installed or partially installed update.
 In this scenario, it feels that your system requires the update and so keeps installing it over and over again.

 Windows 11/10 keeps installing the same update

 If Windows Update in Windows 11/10 keeps installing the same update over and over, every time, then follow these suggestions:

 1] Uninstall the Update and then install it again

 The first thing you should do is try to note down the number of the update that keeps installing.
 It will be something like KB1234567.

 Now right-click on the Start to open the WinX Menu.
 Select Control Panel, and then open the Programs & Features applet.
 Here click on Installed Updates to see the Windows Update history.

 Now search for the Update by number, right-click on it select Uninstall.
 It may or may not show a Failed status.

 Now restart your computer run Windows Update and install it afresh.